Victor Agbo

-Victor Ikechukwu Agbo (born December 19, 1980) is a Nigerian retired footballer.
+Victor Ikechukwu Agbo (born December 19, 1980) is a Nigerian retired footballer who played as a forward.

 Career

-He spent most of his career in Serbia where he represented several top and lower league clubs, namely FK BSK Borča, FK Žitorađa, FK Grafičar Beograd, FK Novi Pazar, FK Mladost Apatin, FK Sloga Kraljevo, FK Šumadija Aranđelovac and FK Rudar Kostolac.
+He spent most of his career in Serbia where he represented several top and lower league clubs, namely FK BSK Borča, RFK Grafičar Beograd, FK Novi Pazar, FK Mladost Apatin, FK Sloga Kraljevo, FK Šumadija Aranđelovac and FK Rudar Kostolac.
 Beside these, he also played with Bosnian Serb club FK Rudar Ugljevik in the Premier League of Bosnia and Herzegovina and with OFK Grbalj in the Montenegrin First League.
 He last played with FK Hajduk Veljko in the Serbian League East.

 In September 2018 he became the director of the newly inaugurated Football Academy Benson in Jagodina.

-In some sources his name is spelled as Victor Agboh, and in Serbia often Viktor Agbo.